k21971/EvilHack/doc/evilhack-changelog.md

 - New monster: Assassin Vine
 - Add encyclopedia entry for assassin vine
 - New monsters: Twig Blight, Tree Blight, Needle Blight
+- New level and new special room (forest)